Azure/terraform/quickstart/README.md

 This repo contains all currently available Azure Terraform templates contributed by the community.

-A of now this reposity should be considered in preview.
-As it grows a set of best-practice guidelines for contributing will be developed and implemented.
+As of now, this repository should be considered in preview.
+As it grows, a set of best-practice guidelines for contributing will be developed and implemented.

 # Contributing